BZWayne/mobile_robot_rt/robot_simulation/README.md

 - `search_s` is the angle from -70 to 70 degrees to detect silver boxes.
 Also used to avoid previous grabbed silver boxes
 - `search_g` is the angle from -45 to 45 degrees to detect golden boxes.
 - `angle_s` is the threshold of the angle to estimate if the silver or golden boxes are close to the robot.
+- `diff_left` and `diff_right` is the threshold used to avoid the collisions from the sides of the robot

 ### DRIVE function